dasic002/Carlos-Da-Silva-Folio/README.md

 - __Nav Bar - turning fully black on expanding__
 The checkbox input to toggle open the menu works, but to create the appearance that the fade expands creating a solid black background across the very top does not seem to accept addressing the header to change its background-color to solid back.
 Need to remind myself how to add an object matching the size of the header that sits behind the hamburger icon.

+- __Nav Bar - using section IDs on nav list__
+Using Section IDs for the navigation of the site means the menu does not toggle off on clicking them.
+Tried using label element to trigger the checkbox that expands the nav menu:
+  - wrapping the visible text of the anchor toggles the checkbox, but does not navigate;
+  - wrapping the anchor, navigates but does toggle the checkbox.
+Might be able to improve UI by substituting the hamburger/bars icon on expading the menu with a X icon.

 - __Google fonts - Comfortaa not loading__
 The imported font Comfortaa does not seem to have loaded correctly.